onegkg/Zman/README.md

 # Zman
-A simple CLI zmanim tool powered by hebcal.
+A simple CLI Zmanim tool powered by Hebcal.

 ## Features
 - Zmanim and events (holidays, fasts, etc.) for any day at any location.